German military missing over 60,000 rounds of ammunition | DW | 17.07.2020

-Germany's Bundeswehr has confirmed it is missing more than 60,000 rounds of ammunition.
+Germany's armed forces, the Bundeswehr, has confirmed it is missing more than 60,000 rounds of ammunition.
 Another 48,000 rounds from an elite special unit with links to right-wing extremism are also unaccounted for.

 The reason for the missing ammunition remains unclear, he told news agency DPA.